 and

-First we bound $S_1(N)$.
-By repeated integration by parts on the $\nu$-integral as shown in the poorf of Lemma \ref{trivialdeltalemma}, we get arbitrary saving unless $|n-r|<\frac{N}{K}t^\epsilon$.
+We first bound $S_1(N)$.
+By repeated integration by parts on the $\nu$-integral as shown in the proof of Lemma \ref{trivialdeltalemma}, one saves an arbitrary amount unless $|n-r|<\frac{N}{K}t^\epsilon$.
 Bounding $\la_f(n)$ with (\ref{DeligneBound}) or (\ref{RPavg}) for the Maass form case, we get for $K<Nt^{-\epsilon}$, Hence for $K<Nt^{-\epsilon}$, we have